biga-ahk/biga.ahk/docs/getting-started.md

 ; actually I prefer 15 words.
 You can combine different methods together for more power.
 ; .split creates an array limited to 15 items and .join turns it back into a string postPreview := A.join(A.split(blogPost," ",15)," ") " [...]"
-; => This recipe is for a really scrumptious soup from Thailand.
-Grab a big bunch of [...]
+; => "This recipe is for a really scrumptious soup from Thailand.
+Grab a big bunch of [...]"
 ```

 More examples available at: https://github.com/biga-ahk/biga.ahk/tree/master/examples